Cluster Corner (Specials)

 Media Center

-• In addition, all 3rd, 4th, and 5th grade classes borrow books from the Media Center Library every other week
+• In addition, all 3rd, 4th, and 5th grade classes will borrow books from the Media Center Library on a bi-weekly schedule

 Physical Education

-• Grades K-2: Students will learn and practice a variety of motor skills and movement patterns.
+• K-2 Students will learn and practice a variety of motor skills and movement patterns.
 They will focus on locomotor/nonlocomotor skills, and spatial awareness.
 Skills will be learned through a variety of games and stations.

-• Grades 3-5: Students will be introduced to our Cooperative Learning unit.
+• 3-5- Students will be introduced to our Cooperative Learning unit.
 This unit will emphasize the importance of teamwork, positive communication, and problem solving.
 Students will play a variety of games that will help with team-building.